lrug/lrug.org/source/meetings/2018/february/index.html.md

 > a list of nice to knows, but did you actually know them?
 Based on [“Effective
 > testing with Rspec 3” by Myron Marston and Ian Dees](https://pragprog.com/book/rspec3/effective-testing-with-rspec-3)

-{::coverage year="2018" month="february" talk="increase-your-quality-of-life:-an-rspec-primer" /}
+{::coverage year="2018" month="february" talk="increase-your-quality-of-life-an-rspec-primer" /}

 ## Git commit signing: Code we can trust?